ooni/spec/nettests/ts-024-sni-blocking.md

 # Expected impact

-Understanding whether there is blocking triggered by deep packet inspection of the content of the TLS Hello's SNI field.
+Understanding whether there is blocking triggered by the content of the TLS Hello's SNI field.

 # Expected inputs